braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/locations_and_geofences.md

 2. Braze Geofences [must be enabled][1] through the SDK either implicitly by enabling location collection or explicitly by enabling geofence collection.
 They are not enabled by default.

+{% alert important %}
-__Note:__ Geofences will not work for users who give Approximate Location permission.
+As of iOS 14, Geofences does not work for users who choose to give their Approximate Location permission.
+{% endalert %}

 ### Step 1: Enable Background Push